degenwithheart/SentienceX-AI/README.md

 Feel free to contribute, suggest new features, or report issues!
 🔧 Pull Requests & Enhancements Welcome!

-📫 For any questions or custom requests, reach out via GitHub Issues.
+📫 For any questions or custom requests, reach out via [GitHub Issues](https://github.com/stuartmoseley/SentienceX-AI/issues).

 ## 📌 Funding & Support
 We are currently seeking funding to help improve this model and deploy the application.
 Your support will help us enhance the AI's capabilities and bring this project to a wider audience.
-If you are interested in supporting SentienceX AI, please consider contributing or reaching out to us for more information.
+If you are interested in supporting this project, please contact us through GitHub.

 ## 📌 Final Notes
 SentienceX AI is a powerful, self-learning AI assistant that operates entirely offline with long-term memory & proactive behavior.
-It is designed to help and support people in their day-to-day tasks, provide companionship, offer guidance, and promote well-being.
+It is designed to help and support people in their day-to-day tasks, evolving over time based on user interactions.
-🚀 Your AI now evolves over time, learns from your behavior, and reacts in a caring, thoughtful way.

 🚀 Welcome to the future of AI interaction!